On-Going Animal Sheltering Services:

 Although animals may not be at risk from the virus, we urge all pet owners to have a plan of action, in case of an emergency, for who will care for the animals.
-As the virus spreads the number of animals in shelters may increase, therefore we are asking all animal owners to be prepared.
+As the pandemic continues, it is difficult to predict whether the number of animals in shelters will increase, therefore we are asking all animal owners to be prepared.

 Here are some tips for your emergency plan:

 Find a temporary caregiver for your pets if you or someone in your household becomes ill or hospitalize.
 This could be a neighbor, family member, friend, pet sitter, or boarding facility.
 The goal is to keep animals out of shelters so we have room to help lost and abandoned animals.

 Make sure all pets have proper identification (tag, microchip) with your name and contact information.
 You can make an appointment any day of the week to have your pet microchipped by calling the shelter at (909) 931-4185, Option 4.

 Write caregiver instructions for each of your pets with your information (name and phone number), animal medical conditions, treatment instructions, feeding quantities and schedule, whether your pets are up-to-date on vaccinations, your veterinarian's contact information, and contact information for friends or family members who can provide an update on your medical status.
 Here's a template from the House Rabbit Society.

 The City of Upland has created a web page dedicated to the COVID-19 outbreak located here: https://www.uplandca.gov/emergency-preparedness.